St. Paul Personal Injury Lawyer

 3. How Much Is a St. Paul Personal Injury Case Worth?

 Even though an experienced St. Paul personal injury lawyer can tell you what types of damages you may pursue following a St. Paul personal injury accident, no attorney can tell you exactly how much money you can receive for the harm and losses you sustained.
-This is because there are just too many factors that can impact this value.
+This is because there are just too many factors that can impact this value, such as:

 • The type of injuries you suffered following the accident, for instance, did you suffer minor bruising or spinal cord damage